Phrogz/docubot/README.md

 # Installing
-  [sudo] gem install docubot
+1. Ensure you're running RubyGems 1.3.5 or newer:
+   * `gem update --system`
+2. Install the DocuBot gem:
+   * `gem install docubot`

-This will install the docubot binary as well as all necessary supporting files.
+This will install the `docubot` binary as well as all necessary supporting files.

 # Additional Control